Chapter 15 – Dissection of Corpses

-In the autopsy report of Princess Schwarzenberg, only indirect information mediated severalfold by secondary sources has been available to me.
-Luckily, the basic knowledge that she suffered from an abdominal tumour “the size of a child’s head” is beyond doubt.
-This was very likely the main reason for her long illness and, ultimately, her death.
+A new written document — the autopsy report of Princess Schwarzenberg — finds its way into Archduchess Marianne’s growing collection of evidence.
+According to the report, the Princess suffered from an abdominal tumour ‘the size of a child’s head’.
+This was very likely the main cause of her prolonged illness and, ultimately, her death.

-However, medical examination was not the first and main purpose for performing the autopsy of a member of the aristocracy.
-The practical reason for separating the heart and intestines from the body was to secure the condition of the corpse during transportation.
-Yet the social aspect of the procedure was even more important.
-By the 18th century, evisceration of the inner organs, embalming of the body and the subsequent transportation and delayed burial associated with high social status were costly procedures and ways to show off wealth.
-Through the fragmentation of their corpses and dispersed burials, high-ranking individuals expressed their loyalty to more than one site.
+Curiously, medical examination was not the primary purpose for performing an autopsy on a member of the aristocracy.
+The practical reason for removing the heart and intestines was to preserve the condition of the body during transportation.
+Yet the social aspect of the procedure was equally important.
+By the 18th century, evisceration, embalming, long-distance transportation and delayed burial were costly practices associated with high social status — a way for noble families to display their wealth.
+Through the fragmentation of their corpses and the dispersal of their remains, high-ranking individuals expressed their loyalty to several significant sites.

 Leave a Reply